cyber-samuel/NSA-CBC-2022-write-up/taskB2/README.md

 Now all that's necessary is taking the remaining SHA1 hashes from the `index` file and repeating the process!
 It's not to hard to write a script for that at this point.
 Once you have rebuilt the git working tree, you should be able to run a `git status` and check out the status of the repository. `git` will realize all of the files have been deleted and want you to stage these changes if you think they are correct.
 What you should actually do to revert this is `git restore .` and all of the working tree items will be recovered:
 ```
-samv in ~/hacking/codebreaker-2022/taskB2 on main  tree .
+domlord in ~/hacking/codebreaker-2022/taskB2 on main  tree .
 .
 ├── Dockerfile
 ├── Pipfile